colinw10/huddl-app/docs/copilot-task/03-BACKEND-INSTRUCTIONS.md

   "created_at": "2024-12-19T10:30:00Z",
   "likes_count": 42,
   "comment_count": 7,
-  "shares_count": 3
+  "shares_count": 3,
+  "is_liked": false
 }

-IMPORTANT: Engagement fields are REQUIRED for ProfileCard analytics!
+IMPORTANT: Engagement fields + is_liked are REQUIRED for ProfileCard analytics!

 Think about:
 - How do you restrict 'type' to only 3 values? (choices parameter)